-What Is A Microphone Interface & Why Would A Mic Need One?
-A microphone interface is simply an audio interface that takes in mic signals.
+What is an audio interface, and why would a mic need one?
+An audio interface is a device that allows a computer to interface with audio inputs and outputs.
 Audio interfaces are key components in the communication between analog and digital audio devices (including microphones) and a computer’s audio I/O and digital audio workstation.

 In this article, we’ll talk more about microphones and their audio interfaces to help you better understand their functions and the situations that call for their use.

 As mentioned, a microphone interface is an audio interface.
 These interfaces essentially allow communication between various audio input and output devices and digital software.

 Microphone interfaces, then, allow specifically for the communication between microphones and digital software and computers.

 Note that the vast majority of audio interfaces on the market today have microphone inputs and are, therefore, microphone interfaces as well.